oneplaneteducation/open-iot-stem/README.md

     *If a third-party board template is needed you will need to update it accordingly this template varies depenging on the board being used*
     *We are using and nRF52 third-party board for this training session if you use other boards in the future they will need to be added*
   	- Verify Arduino is open and use title menu to navigate to: **File>Prefernces>Additional Board Support**
-   	- Paste the following into the locations and click OK to accept
+   	- Paste the following into the location and click OK to accept

       	```https://raw.githubusercontent.com/RAKWireless/RAKwireless-Arduino-BSPIndex/main/package_rakwireless.com_rui_index.json```